snesrev/zelda3/README.md

 Secondary item slot on button X (Hold X in inventory to select).

+Displays max rupees, bombs and arrows with yellow or orange color.

 Support for MSU audio tracks.

 Support for enhanced aspect ratios of 16:9 or 16:10.